javidsch/UserRestWS/README.md

 ### About Application
 ```
-UserWS is RESTfull web-application, which was written to manage user-list.
+UserRestWS is RESTfull web-application, which was written to manage user-list.
 Application supports 5(five) operations on user resource.
 Get user-list(by pagination), get user by id, add a new user, update an existence user and delete an existence user.
 It supports 4(four) http-methods: GET, POST, PUT and DELETE.